 Best Table Saw Blade for Rip Cuts

 The 24-tooth Freud FTG blades are the unique option you have for the long and trickier rips.
 You have the option of using the all-purpose ATB blades or the combination blades, but you will find a slower in-feed that will make you run into binding much more often.
-And that will make you choose this blade as the features of these blades greatly support the purpose it is made for.

 - 10 Inch Blade Diameter